Azure/Azure-Sentinel/Solutions/CohesitySecurity/readme.md

 ### Deployment
 The package consists of the following Azure functions
-* _IncidentProducer_ to retrieve Helios alerts via a special REST API (deployment steps) - TBD
+* _IncidentProducer_ to retrieve Helios alerts via a special REST API (deployment steps - TBD)
-* _IncidentConsumer_ to create incidents in MS Sentnel (deployment steps) - TBD
+* _IncidentConsumer_ to create incidents in MS Sentnel (deployment steps - TBD)

-<br>It also has a few playbooks for automation.
+It also has a few playbooks for automation.
 * *Close_Helios_Incident* to resolve alerts on Cohesity Helios (deployment steps - TBD).
 * *Send_Incident_Email* to send an email to the recipient with the incident details ([deployment steps](https://github.com/cohesity/Azure-Sentinel/tree/CohesitySecurity.internal/Solutions/CohesitySecurity/Playbooks/Incident_Email_Playbook#readme.md)).
 * *CreateOrUpdate_ServiceNow_Incident* to create and update the incident in the ServiceNow platform ([deployment steps](https://github.com/cohesity/Azure-Sentinel/tree/CohesitySecurity.internal/Solutions/CohesitySecurity/Playbooks/SNOW-CreateAndUpdateIncident#readme.md)).
-* *Restore_From_Last_Snapshot* to restore data from the latest clean snapshot in Helios ([deployment steps] (https://github.com/cohesity/Azure-Sentinel/tree/CohesitySecurity.internal/Solutions/CohesitySecurity/Playbooks/Incident_VM_Playbook#readme.md))
+* *Restore_From_Last_Snapshot* to restore data from the latest clean snapshot in Helios ([deployment steps](https://github.com/cohesity/Azure-Sentinel/tree/CohesitySecurity.internal/Solutions/CohesitySecurity/Playbooks/Incident_VM_Playbook#readme.md))